-Each thematic unit in a set has exercises that are designed to enrich science curriculum content for students from the elementary grades through high school.
+Each thematic unit has exercises designed to enrich science curriculum content for students from the elementary grades through high school grades.
 The goal of each unit is to pique the interest of even low-ability students on a particular biological theme.
-The more advanced activities in a thematic unit, furthermore, have been designed as curriculum enrichment for very bright students who need a challenge.
+The more advanced activities in a thematic unit, are designed as curriculum enrichment for very bright students who need a challenge.

 Though the majority of the school systems currently provided with Biology in a Box units are in the state of Tennessee, our current partnership with NIMBioS has allowed us the opportunity to expand our material offerings and audience.
 The content of our exercises, materials lists, etc. can be found on this website, allowing the ideas and concepts covered by our units to also be accessed by a global audience.